Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Preliminaries

 \subsection{Fano 3-fold $V_4$}

-(See also \cite[Section 5.1]{Ku2}) A Fano threefold of degree $4$ and index $2$ is a smooth intersection of two quadrics in $\pP^5$.
+(See also \cite[Section 5.1]{Ku2}) A Fano threefold of Picard rank $1$, index $2$ and degree $4$ is a smooth intersection of two quadrics in $\pP^5$.
 We let $V_4$ be such a threefold.
-There is an associated genus $2$ smooth curve $C$ associated to $V_4$.
+There is a smooth curve $C$ of genus $2$ associated to $V_4$.
 We briefly recall its construction.
 Let $V$ be a complex vector space of dimension $6$ and $A$ a vector space of dimension $2$.
 A pair of quadrics gives a map $A\to S^2V^*$, so $\pP(A)$ parametrizes a family of quadrics in $\pP(V)$.
 There are $6$ degenerate quadrics in this family, giving $6$ points on $\pP(A)\simeq \pP^1$. $C$ is defined to by the double cover of $\pP(A)$ ramified at the $6$ points.
 Clearly $C$ is a curve of genus $2$.
 We use $\tau:C\to C$ to denote its hyperelliptic involution.\\